1. Home

 How can I save on my home insurance?

-• Pay annually instead of monthly.
 Insurers add interest when you pay monthly, so paying annually usually works out cheaper.
-For a combined buildings and contents insurance policy, paying annually costs £1572.
-This is 6% cheaper than paying monthly.
+For a combined buildings and contents insurance policy, paying monthly could cost £2252.
+This is almost 10% more expensive than paying annually.

-• Increase your voluntary excess.
 Typically, the more you're able to pay towards any claims, the less your insurance costs.
 Just make sure you set it at an amount you can afford.
-The most popular excess with our customers is £2502.
-Setting your excess at this level could save you 11%2 on your combined home insurance policy compared to choosing no excess.
+Setting your excess at this level could save you up to 10%2 on your combined home insurance policy compared to choosing no excess.

 What do I need to get a quote?